 Why do you travel?
 There are so many ways people answer this question - to relax with family and friends, to enjoy the beauty of nature and the outdoors, or to eat local food and experience how other people live in small towns and big cities.
 Discovering local favorites is a big reason for me, like finding the best food in town or learning a tidbit of little known history.
 Whether we are hitting the road for a day trip, weekend getaway or longer family vacation, I’ve found that I’m seeking out organized tours more and more.
 My family and I have enjoyed over half a dozen organized tours in recent years.
 Among other things, we’ve learned about history in Philadelphia, ghosts in Key West, architecture in Chicago and pizza in Brooklyn.
 My growing appreciation for letting someone else lead the way stems from a number of things, as outlined below.
 But it wasn’t always this way.
 My family can attest that I’ve been known on more than one occasion to play the role of tour guide the first day in a new city, like when we visited San Francisco or Seattle.
 Or the time in Los Angeles when I knew it would be cheaper to grab a map of the stars and drive aimlessly around Hollywood trying to glimpse behind the gates.
 But was it really time well spent?
 How do you know if you should book a tour or try the “do-it-yourself” method?
 To help, I’ve put together a short list of benefits and drawbacks to consider, along with some tips that might come in handy in the future.

 Just a few short hours from Miami lies a place where palm trees sway in the breeze, restaurants and tiki bars line the water's edge, boats bob up and down in the blue-green water, and colorful signs are found at many of the local shops.
 It’s the Florida Keys, a chain of islands 120 miles long, that truly has something for everyone, with no passport required.
 Various family members had spent some time in the Keys over the years, but I had not, so we decided it was the perfect place for a tropical summer vacation.
 I’m excited to say that there were so many cool things to do, especially with teens, that we can’t wait to go back!
-Here are 10 things you should put on your Florida Keys vacation list.
+Here are 10 things you should put on your list for a Florida Keys vacation.